 After one year, an employer is obliged to offer you a contract with a fixed number of hours.
 That must be done if your contract is extended or your employer offers you a new contract after one year.
 You may also choose to continue working under an on-call contract.
 That is your own choice; your employer cannot force you to accept this.

 Finally, there is also the temporary employment contract, which may only be given by employment agencies.
 The period of zero-hour and on-call contracts may in that case be 52 weeks.
-After these 52 weeks, you can have six more contracts in four years.
-As of 3 January 2022, this is six contracts in three years.
+After these 52 weeks, you can have six more contracts in three years.

 Want to know more?
 Feel free to contact SNCU-helpdesk: